nyilin/markdown-cv/index.md

 ### Statistical Software

 [SamplingDesignTools](https://github.com/nyilin/SamplingDesignTools). *Author of the R package that implements tools for working with various epidemiological study designs for studies of binary and survival outcomes.*

-[DoublingOfCases](https://github.com/nyilin/DoublingOfCases). *Author of the R package that implements the doubling-of-cases approach to estimate relative risk in studies of binary outcomes without assuming rare events.*

 ## Research Experience